percona/everest-doc/docs/quickstart-guide/eks.md

 ## Create the EKS cluster

 !!! caution alert alert-warning "Important"
-     If you attempt to create 3 database cluster on a 4-core Kubernetes cluster, the resource limits will be exceeded, and the databases will not be created.
-     To run a 3-node pxc cluster, you will need a 3-node Kubernetes cluster with 2vCPU.
+    To run a 3-node pxc cluster, you will need at least a 3-node cluster with 2vCPUs available.
+The database will not be created if you attempt to create a database cluster in a Kubernetes cluster without sufficient resources.

 To create the EKS cluster, do the following steps: